wesleytian/blog/content/2019/whitney.md

 title="" class="center_norm_rounded"/>
 <center> *Stream crossing* </center>

-There were a couple of streams that we had to cross, but they were quite manageable and my feet never got wet.
+There were a couple of streams that we had to cross, but they were quite manageable and my feet never got soaked.
 We ate a snack about every 1.5 hours and took breaks/filtered water as needed.

 <img src="/whitney/sunrise.jpg" alt="High school junior year transcript"
 title="" class="center_norm_rounded"/>